timakro/adobe_diged_docker/README.md

 This process of downloading e-books is fully automated and can easily be integrated into an existing script.

-    ./bookdl alice,bob mybook.acsm
+    ./bookdl alice mybook.acsm

-This will start the Docker containers `adobe_diged_docker:alice` and `adobe_diged_docker:bob` and pass the ACSM file to both instances of Adobe Digital Editions.
-Since there is no good way to detect failure we just wait for any instance to download the book to disk.
+This will start the Docker container `adobe_diged_docker:alice` and pass the ACSM file to this instance of Adobe Digital Editions.
+Since there is no good way to detect failure we just wait for the instance to download the book to disk.
 The optional third argument specifies the directory to put the downloaded book and defaults to the current directory.
-If no instance started the download after 20 seconds the script timeouts with a non-zero exit status.
+If the instance does not start the download after 20 seconds the script timeouts with a non-zero exit status.
 The script can be executed from any directory and multiple invocations can run in parallel.